DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 # Journal Entry Content

 ### Standard Journal Entries
-Standard journal entries are literally like diary entries that
+Standard journal entries should literally read like short diary entries written by the Archmage as he was creating Avernoth.

 #### Set 1 Standard Journal Entries
+- The Archmage's mind is still *mostly* in tact
+- Yes, he made the decision to create Avernoth and flee to it because he was growing increasingly paranoid about the consequences of his actions
+-

 #### Set 2 Standard Journal Entries